- Brand New Reference Series Amp

-Two words stand out with the RI-101, resolution, immersive.
+Two words stand out with the RI-101, resolution and immersiveness.

 It still has all of the wonderful traits of the RI-100, endless detail, a sweet top end that extended but was never aggressive or fatiguing.
-Gorgeous tonality and timbre with whatever you throw at it, percussion, piano and even what you throw something complex at it, it simply takes it in its stride.
+Gorgeous tonality and timbre with whatever you throw at it, percussion, piano and even when you throw something a bit more complex at it, it simply takes it in its stride.

-The new Vitus RI-101 is fabulous, but of course I would say that.!
-It truly offers performance way past its price point and it certainly is closer to an SIA-025 than the RI-100 ever was.
-If you are looking for a one box amplifier that offers serious performance and gives you access to that ‘high end sound’ so many people crave, organise a demonstation.
+The new Vitus RI-101 is fabulous, but of course the cynics out there will be saying to themselves I would say that.
+Those who know me, will know how honest and upfront I am and those local customers who have heard both the RI-100 and the RI-101 know the reality of it!
+The 101 truly offers performance way past its price point and it certainly is closer to an SIA-025 than the RI-100 ever was.
+If you are looking for a one box amplifier that offers serious performance and gives you access to that ‘high end sound’ so many people crave, organise a demonstration.

 Part exchange is welcome and I would confidently put this up against multiple box amplifiers from any other brand.
 I recently installed one of the very first RI-101’s in the UK and took in part exchange a Naim 252, Supercap DR and a NAP300 which were all around 2-4 years old and cost new today nearly £18000, the customer could not believe how much more enjoyable and musical the Vitus sounded.